Gjorret/thermia-api-server/README.md

 - **Description:** This endpoint exposes the Prometheus-formatted metrics of the Thermia heat pump.

-- **Response:** A plain text response in Prometheus metrics format containing various heat pump statistics, including temperatures, operational times, and heating effects.
+- **Response:** A plain text response in Prometheus metrics format containing various heat pump statistics, including temperatures, operational times, and heating effect.

 - **Example Response:**